 We’ve done a little digging, and it seems that there is actually plenty of sound advice out there — so if you’re ready to take the leap, read on.

-This piece of advice comes courtesy of Mark Cuban, who has had a remarkable career as a businessman, investor, and NBA owner of the Dallas Mavericks.
-In an interview with Vanity Fair, Cuban says “If you don’t like your job at some point, or you get fired, or you have to move or something goes wrong, you know, you’re gonna need at least six months income.”
+This piece of advice comes courtesy of Mark Cuban, who has had a remarkable career as a businessman, investor, and owner of NBA team the Dallas Mavericks.
+In an interview with Vanity Fair, Cuban says, “If you don’t like your job at some point, or you get fired, or you have to move or something goes wrong, you know, you’re gonna need at least six months income.”

 In the words of Tony Robbin, “If you do what you’ve always done, you’ll get what you’ve always gotten.”
 There are numerous benefits to trying your hand at a few different side hustles, alongside the obvious financial boost that an extra pay packet will bring at the end of each month.

-Another project will provide you with a host of diverse skills and training, meet a whole new group of people, and test the water in different business environments to spot the opportunities available.
+Another project will provide you with a host of diverse skills and training, meet a whole new group of people, and test the waters in different business environments to spot the opportunities available.

 Read.
 A lot.

 Another recurring piece of advice from those who’ve made it to the top is to keep on reading.
-According to research from Thomas Crowley, 85 percent of self-made millionaires read two or more books per month.
+According to research from Thomas Crowley, 85% of self-made millionaires read two or more books per month.